dstackai/dstack/docs/docs/concepts/tasks.md

 # Tasks

-Tasks allow for convenient scheduling of any kind of batch jobs, such as training, fine-tuning, or data processing, as well as running web applications.
+Tasks allow for convenient scheduling of various batch jobs, such as training, fine-tuning, or data processing, as well as running web applications.
+You can run tasks on a single machine or on clusters.

 [//]: # (TODO: Support multi-node)

 You simply specify the commands, required environment, and resources, and then submit it. `dstack` provisions the required resources in a configured backend and runs the task.

-## Define a configuration
+## Configuration

 First, create a YAML file in your project folder.
 Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `train.dstack.yml` are both acceptable).